 Thematic maps provide information on special topics or themes.
 Examples of topics or themes covered are politics, economics, hydrology, population statistics and demographics.
 Thematic maps are often statistical in nature.
 These maps have call numbers and are in the Library's catalog (Vikat).

-Central Intelligence Agency Maps / Located in the Map Collection (4th floor) Case 19 & Ready Reference (2nd floor)
+Central Intelligence Agency Maps / Located in the Map Collection (Basement, Rm.
+30) Case 19) Available upon request

 CIA maps are primarily political maps produced by the CIA.
 These maps occasionally include thematic insets providing information on economic and social topics as well as features of the physical environment.
-CIA maps are located in 4 binders in Ready Reference on the 2nd floor and in a drawer in the Map Collection on the 4th floor labeled SUDOCS PREX CIA (Case 19), located in the center of the map room.
+CIA maps are located in 4 binders in Ready Reference on the 2nd floor and in a drawer in the Map Collection in the basement labeled SUDOCS PREX CIA (Case 19).

 Aeronautical maps are produced and distributed by the Aeronautical Charts Service of the Department of Transportation and are received in the Library on a regular basis via the depository program.
 These maps serve the needs of aircraft at low and intermediate altitudes.
 Maps in this series include the Sectional Aeronautical charts and the VFR Terminal area charts (these maps provide greater detail for several terminal areas).
 These are cataloged and searchable in Vikat.
 Aeronautical maps are located in the blue plastic boxes on shelves next to the Map Collection.